Vertebral compression fractures

 Vertebroplasty is a minimally invasive treatment developed to treat pain caused by vertebral compression fractures, and has been safely performed since 1987.
 Using fluoroscopic (x-ray) imaging, an interventional radiologist precisely inserts a needle into the collapsed vertebral body through a small incision in the skin.
 This image-guided technique (a technique guided by live x-rays) allows the doctor to accurately access the fracture while minimizing any trauma to surrounding tissue.
 A medical-grade liquid cement is then injected into the center of the vertebrae.
 As the cement solidifies, the broken bone is stabilized.
 The treatment is performed with the patient face-down and sedated for their comfort.
 Afterwards, many patients feel immediate relief from pain, and can be discharged home the same day.

 Kyphoplasty is similar to vertebroplasty and is equally effective in stabilizing compression fractures.
 As with vertebroplasty, a needle is inserted into the fractured vertebra, using x-ray imaging.
 A balloon is then positioned into the collapsed bone and inflated to create a cavity for cement injection.
-This step also restores some degree of height to the bone before cement injection.
+The cement is injected into the cavity once the balloon is removed.
 Many patients feel immediate pain relief and are able to resume regular activities within a few days.
 Your doctor will most likely schedule a follow-up visit and explain limitations, if any, on physical activity.

 Step 1.
 Balloon is placed into collapsed bone.

 Step 2.
 Cement is injected into the cavity.